bumpkinfanboi/LuaTestingThings/README.md

 Add staircases to new floors

-Add items
+Add player movement

-Implement hunger/thirst and the player health system

-Add a quit command

-Add a constant query so you don't have to rerun the program (oops!)
+Fix bugs

+Make the program less obtuse and able to be configured without a text editor

 + a lot more